New Education Pavilion at Tryon Creek

 COMMUNITY SUPPORT

-Thank you, donors who raised $1.7 million in gifts so far.
-This once-in-a-lifetime project is scheduled to open in the summer of 2025, with ongoing community support.
+Thank you, donors who raised $1.8 million in gifts so far.
+With continued community support the new Education Pavilion will open in the summer of 2025.

 Donation levels + recognition options: